ccbogel/QualCoder/README.md

 `source qualcoder/bin/activate`

-4. Move (cd) to the inner qualcoder folder.

-5. Install the needed python modules.
+4. Install the needed python modules.
-6.

 `pip install lxml ply six pdfminer chardet pyqt5 pillow pdfminer.six openpyxl ebooklib pydub SpeechRecognition`

-6. Install QualCoder, type the following, the dot is important:
+5. Install QualCoder, type the following, the dot is important:

 `python3 -m pip install .`

 You may get a warning which can be ignored: WARNING: Building wheel for Qualcoder failed

-4. To run type
+6. To run type

 `qualcoder`